Cancer Center has new radiation oncologist

 ROCK SPRINGS — Radiation Oncologist Dr. Joshua Binks looks forward to working at Sweetwater Regional Cancer Center, as well as doing a little fly fishing and camping.

-“I’m going to be in heaven there,” he said.
+“I’m going to be in heaven there,” he said in a press release.
 “It’s awesome.
 We love the outdoors and the outdoor lifestyle.”

-Growing up in Salt Lake City, Binks often spent his youth in the Uinta Mountains and along the Green River, according to a press release.
+Growing up in Salt Lake City, Binks often spent his youth in the Uinta Mountains and along the Green River.
 While studying in Pittsburgh, he was accustomed to people asking him where he was from.
-When he told them, some would automatically reply with “Oh, have you ever fished the Green River?”
+When he told them, some would automatically reply with “oh, have you ever fished the Green River?”

-Binks and his wife have family in the region, so Memorial Hospital of Sweetwater County was a perfect fit.
+Binks and his wife have family in the region, so Memorial Hospital of Sweetwater County was a perfect fit, according to the release.

 “My wife and I love the Intermountain West,” he said.
 “We love the culture.
 You don’t appreciate it until you move to other places.
 The communities in Sweetwater County are warm and welcoming.
 There is a kind of community feel, particularly in Rock Springs.”